 If the settlement period is 3 business days, then the Ex-dividend date is 2 business days prior to the record date.

 Similarly, if the settlement period is 2 business days, the ex-dividend date is 1 business day prior to the record date.

 Ex-dividend date is considered as the day on which the stock of the company trades in the market without dividend.
-If you buy the stock on the ex-dividend date, then you will not get the declared dividend.
+If you buy the stock on the ex-date, then you will not get the declared dividend.

 Example to understand ex-dividend date

-In order to avoid this kind of difficulties in investing, investors adopt a dividend capture strategy and dividend investing style to get maximum benefits from the stock market.
+In order to avoid this kind of difficulties in investing, investors adopt a dividend capture strategy to get maximum benefits from the stock market.

-To calculate ex-dividend date for indian stock market, you need to understand the clearing and settlement period that works in stock exchange of India.
+To calculate ex-date for indian stock market, you need to understand the clearing and settlement period that works in stock exchange of India.
 You can refer our article on clearing and settlement period for your further studies.